jreisinger/docs/data/notes/k8s/rbac.md

       --authorization-mode=Node,RBAC
 ```

-In Kubernetes, permissions are additive; users start with no permissions, and you can add them using Roles and RoleBindings.
+In Kubernetes, permissions are additive; users start with no permissions, and you can add permissions using Roles and RoleBindings.
 You can’t subtract permissions from someone who already has them.

-User
+## User

 * every time you connect to a cluster you do so as a specific user
 * there is `default` service account for each namespace